Dillard University: Union Normal School/New Orleans University

 In addition to Straight University, the AMA helped found several other historically black colleges and universities, such as Clark Atlanta University, Fisk University, Hampton University, Howard University (with Freedmen's Bureau), Huston-Tillotson University, LeMoyne-Owen College, Talladega College, and Tougaloo College.
 Straight University and Union Normal School later became known and developed as Straight College and New Orleans University, respectively.
 Both schools offered education for elementary-level teachers, but quickly enlarged their curricula to include secondary, collegiate, and professional-level instruction.

 New Orleans University operated a secondary school, Gilbert Academy.
 By the 1890s, the university offered professional medical training.
-It included a school of pharmacy, the Flint Medical College, and the Sarah Goodridge Hospital and Nurse Training School.
+It included a school of pharmacy, the Flint Medical College, (named after John Flint of Fall River, Massachusetts who donated the money), and the Sarah Goodridge Hospital and Nurse Training School.
 After the medical college was closed in 1911, the Flint Goodridge Hospital emerged and continued nurse training.